ManjotSinghSindhu/DATA-ANALYTICS/README.md

 3. The independent variables should be linearly related to the log odds.
 If you’re not familiar with log odds, we’ve included a brief explanation below.
 4. Logistic regression requires fairly large sample sizes—the larger the sample size, the more reliable (and powerful) you can expect the results of your analysis to be.

 ************************************************************************************************************************************************************

+DA-11(REGRESSION ANALYSIS)(EXCEL FILE USED: RegressionAnalysis.xlsx)

+Regression analysis is a set of statistical methods used for the estimation of relationships between a dependent variable and one or more independent variables.
+It can be utilized to assess the strength of the relationship between variables and for modeling the future relationship between them.

+Regression analysis includes several variations, such as linear, multiple linear, and nonlinear.
+The most common models are simple linear and multiple linear.
+Nonlinear regression analysis is commonly used for more complicated data sets in which the dependent and independent variables show a nonlinear relationship.

+Regression analysis offers numerous applications in various disciplines, including finance.

+**Regression Analysis – Linear model assumptions** Linear regression analysis is based on six fundamental assumptions:
+1. The dependent and independent variables show a linear relationship between the slope and the intercept.
+2. The independent variable is not random.
+3. The value of the residual (error) is zero.
+4. The value of the residual (error) is constant across all observations.
+5. The value of the residual (error) is not correlated across all observations.
+6. The residual (error) values follow the normal distribution.

+**Regression analysis in finance**
+Regression analysis has several applications in finance.
+For example, the statistical method is fundamental to the Capital Asset Pricing Model (CAPM).
+Essentially, the CAPM equation is a model that determines the relationship between the expected return of an asset and the market risk premium.

+The analysis is also used to forecast the returns of securities, based on different factors, or to forecast the performance of a business.
+Learn more forecasting methods in CFI’s Budgeting and Forecasting Course!

+************************************************************************************************************************************************************

+DA-12(K MEANS CLUSTERING)(EXCEL FILE USED: KMeansClustering.xlsx)

+K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters.
+Here K defines the number of pre-defined clusters that need to be created in the process, as if K=2, there will be two clusters, and for K=3, there will be three clusters, and so on.

+It is an iterative algorithm that divides the unlabeled dataset into k different clusters in such a way that each dataset belongs only one group that has similar properties.
+It allows us to cluster the data into different groups and a convenient way to discover the categories of groups in the unlabeled dataset on its own without the need for any training.

+It is a centroid-based algorithm, where each cluster is associated with a centroid.
+The main aim of this algorithm is to minimize the sum of distances between the data point and their corresponding clusters.

+The algorithm takes the unlabeled dataset as input, divides the dataset into k-number of clusters, and repeats the process until it does not find the best clusters.
+The value of k should be predetermined in this algorithm.

+The k-means clustering algorithm mainly performs two tasks:
+1. Determines the best value for K center points or centroids by an iterative process.
+2. Assigns each data point to its closest k-center.
+Those data points which are near to the particular k-center, create a cluster.
+Hence each cluster has datapoints with some commonalities, and it is away from other cluster